 Oakton offers degree and certificate curricula in two general areas: baccalaureate (transfer) and career (occupational).
 The Office of Advising, Transitions, and Student Success can assist students in selecting courses appropriate for intended majors, transfer institutions, and careers.

 Baccalaureate curricula are designed for students who intend to transfer to a senior college or university to earn a bachelor’s degree.
 Oakton participates in the Illinois Articulation Initiative (IAI), which facilitates transfer through a commonly accepted, general education core curriculum and freshman-sophomore curricula for many majors.
-See page 30 for more information.
+See Illinois Articulation Initiative for more information.
 Students also should consult the college to which they intend to transfer for additional information about the transferability of Oakton courses and requirements.

 Oakton baccalaureate-transfer degrees are:

 - Associate in Arts (A.A.)

 - Associate in Science (A.S.)

 - Associate in Fine Arts (A.F.A. - Art and A.F.A. - Music)